AbhinayMulinti/image-processing/README.md

-# PixelForge - Simple Image Processing App
+# Image Proc - Simple Image Processing App

 This is a web application built with Python that allows you to upload and edit images using various filters.
 It uses **Streamlit** for the user interface and **OpenCV** for the image processing.